 Passenger lists of liners spanning the Pacific ocean could be as artistic as those crossing the Atlantic.
-Dollar Lines styled their as a ‘Guest List’, while Japan’s NYK labeled theirs as a ‘Souvenir’.
+Dollar Lines styled their as a ‘Guest List’, while Japan’s NYK labelled theirs as a ‘Souvenir’.

-, the passenger list cover from Dollar Line SS President Wilson
+Above, the passenger list cover from Dollar Line SS President Wilson, 1937.

-, the passenger list cover from Japan's NYK Line SS Siberia Maru
+Above, the passenger list cover from Japan's NYK Line SS Siberia Maru, 1929

 Other lines merely showed their name and the line's flag: